 oled.text("This is a text", 0, 16)

-The OLED will display the messages as shown below:
+The OLED display will show the three messages as illustrated below:

 MicroPython Script